sailab-code/cl_stochastic_coherence/README.md

 This repository contains the code, data and selected hyperparameters for the paper **Stochastic Coherence Over Attention Trajectory For Continuous Learning In Video Streams**, accepted for publication at the IJCAI-ECAI2022 conference.

-*Authors:*  [Matteo Tiezzi](https://mtiezzi.github.io/), Simone Marullo, Lapo Faggi,  Enrico Meloni, Enrico Meloni, Stefano Melacci
+*Authors:*  [Matteo Tiezzi](https://mtiezzi.github.io/), Simone Marullo, Lapo Faggi,  Enrico Meloni, Alessandro Betti, Stefano Melacci

 You can find [ here the Arxiv pre-print!
 TOBEANNOUNCED](https://arxiv.org/).